Andrew Kevin Walker: Film career

-Walker found other success in 1999, as he penned uncredited rewrites to the critical hits Stir of Echoes and Fight Club, now considered a cult classic.
+Walker found other success in 1999, as he penned uncredited rewrites to the critical hits Stir of Echoes and Fight Club, the latter now considered a cult classic.
 Walker's adaptation of Washington Irving's short story "The Legend of Sleepy Hollow" also wrapped up production as Sleepy Hollow, directed by Tim Burton.
 While Burton admired Walker's original script, he hired the playwright and Academy Award-winning screenwriter Tom Stoppard to tone down the violence.
-The film, starring Johnny Depp, was still a box office and critical success.
+The film, starring Johnny Depp, was a box office and critical success.

-Since the mid-1990s, Walker wrote several screenplays that were never greenlit or have yet to go into production, such as a script for a movie starring the superhero Silver Surfer, a version of X-Men (2000; his script was written in 1994), and a film tentatively titled Batman vs. Superman.
+Since the mid-1990s, Walker has written several screenplays that have yet to be greenlit such as a screenplay adaptation of the Silver Surfer; X-Men (his script was written in 1994); and a film tentatively titled Batman vs. Superman.
 The latter film was set to go into production, but Warner Bros. opted to revive their franchises separately, and so the script was shelved.
 After the announcement and subsequent successes of Batman Begins and Superman Returns, the film seemed to be shelved permanently, though Wolfgang Petersen, who was due to direct the feature, had continued to express his interest in the project.
-That script and version of the project was permanently shelved in favor of the Zack Snyder helmed Batman v Superman: Dawn of Justice.
+Walker's version of the project was permanently shelved in favour of the Zack Snyder helmed Batman v Superman: Dawn of Justice.

 Walker wrote the 2016 animated dark comedy Nerdland, starring Paul Rudd and Patton Oswalt.

-Walker also wrote as-yet unproduced screenplays for the American version of The Girl Who Played with Fire and a remake of The Reincarnation of Peter Proud, both for Seven director David Fincher, as well as a new version of Ernest Hemingway's The Killers.
+Walker also wrote as-yet unproduced screenplays for the American version of The Girl Who Played with Fire and a remake of The Reincarnation of Peter Proud, both for Seven director David Fincher.

+In 2023, David Fincher released his film adaptation of The Killer, a graphic novel by Alexis Nolent.
+Walker had written the screenplay.

 Other projects

 Walker also wrote two shorts for the BMW Films series The Hire, starring Clive Owen: Ambush, directed by John Frankenheimer, and The Follow, by Wong Kar-wai.

 Walker also co-wrote (with David Self and Paul Attanasio) the screenplay for The Wolfman, a remake of the Universal Studios classic.
 The remake, directed by Joe Johnston and starring Benicio del Toro in the title role, received a 2010 release.

-Amazon named Walker's 2015 Kindle Single, Old Man Johnson (his first novel) among its "Best of the Year."
+Amazon named Walker's 2015 Kindle Single, Old Man Johnson (his first novel), among its "Best of the Year."